deepz4work-hub/myserver/README.md

 ### routing

        if(req.url==='/home' || req.url===('/')){ //routing to defaultPage or homepage

+### response code for displaying the result of the request

+        res.statusCode=200

+        here 200 is the response code for success 404 for file not found and these are standard response code

 ### redirection is done using this code in menu and res.write is used to pass the values displayed as the response